moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 **Note: the existing permissions infrastructure allows anyone with access to the Uploader to append data to _any_ existing table, however, you can only _view_ data you have permssion for.** For example, if you accidentally upload data to the wrong table, anyone with permission to view that table will be able to access your data.
 Please check that the table selected for the data upload is correct to avoid granting view access to unauthorised persons.

-Automated validation is applied to the data pre upload to check the basics - there are checks that column names exist and are in the character set `[A-Za-z0-9_]`.
+Automated validation is applied to the data pre upload to check the basics; that column names exist and are in the character set `[A-Za-z0-9_]`.

 ![](../../../images/uploader/uploader_flowchart.png)